 Rosa Santana Founder, Chief Executive Officer

-2020Rosa Santana is the Founder and Chief Executive Officer of Santana Group; a group of companies providing innovative outsourcing solutions to organizations across all industries.
+2020Rosa Santana is the Founder and Chief Executive Officer of Santana Group, a group of companies providing transformational outsourcing solutions to organizations across all industries.

 For over 35 years, Rosa Santana has been a driving force within the U.S./Mexico staffing industry and is recognized internationally as a human capital solutions expert.
 Santana is a fearless leader who harnesses her passion to successfully create and develop companies through impeccable client service and innovative business solutions.

 As a visionary trailblazer, Santana’s unwavering integrity has established her staying power and success throughout the course of her career.

 Realizing her passion early in her career at Kelly Services, a Fortune 500 Company, Santana made a substantial financial impact by delivering extraordinary results to client challenges.
 Santana expanded Kelly Services footprint into Mexico, and she was named corporate Vice President in 1993.
 In 1998, Santana accepted a Senior Vice President position at Westaff and again successfully established operations in Mexico while leading a U.S. division.

 In 2002, Santana reached a turning point in her career when downsizing presented her with new opportunities.
 She launched Integrated Human Capital (IHC) in the U.S. market and simultaneously opened her cross-border company, Workforce Management Mexico, in Cuidad Juárez.
 Three years later, foreseeing a boom in the south-central Texas region, Santana expanded IHC to Austin and San Antonio.